KaityBadge/KaityBadge/README.md

-### Hey :wave:!
-My name is Kaity, I am currently studying at The Tech Academy.

-I am enrolled in the C# and .NET Framework bootcamp and I am well on my way to graduate soon!

-I'm educated in and still learning many features of software development, from front-end to back-end.
+### :wave:!
+Hi, I'm Kaity!

+I'm currently a student at The Tech Academy, working hard toward graduating from the C# and .NET Framework Bootcamp.

+## 💻 About Me

+I'm passionate about software developement and I'm gaining hands-on experience across the full stack -- from front-end design (my favorite!) to back-end logic and databases.
+I'm always learning, building, and looking for ways to grow.
+Whether it's developing clean, responsive web interfaces or diving into the architechture of a .NET application, I'm excited about the journey and eager to contribute to real-world project.

+## 🔧 Skills & Technologies
+Here's a snapshop of the tools I've worked with and continue to refine:
+- Front-End: HTML, CSS, Bootstrap, JavaScript
+- Back-End: C#, .NET Framework, Entity Framework, MVC
+- Databases: SQL, MySQL
+- Developement Practices: Agile, SCRUM

+## 🔗 Let's Connect!
+I'm always open to collaboration, feedback, or just a friendly chat about tech and learning experiences.
-You can reach out to me via LinkedIn or here on GitHub!
-I would love to collaborate and work with you on your next project!
+You can reach out to me via LinkedIn or here on GitHub.

-- HTML
-- CSS
-- Bootstrap
-- JavaSript
-- C#
-- SQL & MySQL
-- .NET Framework
-- Entity Framework
-- MVC
-- Agile & SCRUM
+Thanks for stopping by -- I'd love to work with you on your next project!